|Towerland, South Africa|

 Regarding writers who have inspired me ...

 A handful jumps to mind because of the internal resonance that I feel with them, and because I would be glad to enact the kind of catalysing that they have brought to life for me.
 They are Jean Rhys, Doris Lessing and Robyn Davidson.
 A few others who have come up in the past have been Janet Frame, Nadine Gordimer, Kurt Vonnegut, Tom Robbins and John Irving.

 What is the commonality?
 What do they bring through their writing that I value?

 They bring the truth of their experience.
 In particular, many of them are not afraid to depict the world through the prism that is an awareness of subtle sexism (or to bring up lots of the subtle unseen).
-I once heard a man (a member of my family, in fact) say that he couldn't read the word of female authors because he didn't understand their world view.
+I once heard a man say that he couldn't read the word of female authors because he didn't understand their world view.
 Perhaps he was talking about the view that is able to perceive subtle sexism.

 If you're a cis male, I guess that perception may be difficult to glean.
 And perhaps that's a whole audience who won't want to read my work - I don't know.
 Maybe no one will want to read my work - I don't know.
 But that is getting ahead and getting grandiose.
 Time to go back to ground and humble myself before the greatness of writers who have gone before me, and the divinity of inspiration.